sainathmamde/Docker_SPARC/README.md

 This docker has both R and Python installed with all necessary basic packages.
+Necessary for single cell analysis.
+Steps to create the exact environment for analysis.
+Step 1.
+Pull the docker link given below
+Step 2. launch the jupyter lab
+Step 3.
+Increase the memory for docker from settings the program needs atleast 8gb of RAM.
+Step 4. xml2 is not present in the system to get it the commands are
+     -  sudo apt-get update
+     -  sudo apt-get install libxml2-dev
+Step 5.
+Open R from terminal and install library devtools Step 6. devtools::install_github('theislab/kBET')
+Step 7. pip install requirements.txt

 # What is Docker?
 Docker is a software system that uses containers.
 Containers are isolated user-defined instances that operate as separate computers and have various levels of restricted access to the host computer's resources (e.g., shared folders).
 More than one container can run simultaneously on a host, communicating with the host and other containers.